-Buying the right mattress is an important decision since we spend almost one third of our lives sleeping.
-At Bed Centre we have sleeping down to a science, so you can make the right sleeping choices.
-While shopping for your new mattress you might have come across the terms turnable and non-turnable mattresses.
+Buying the right mattress is an important decision since we spend almost one-third of our lives sleeping.
+At Bed Centre, we have sleeping down to a science so that you can make the right sleeping choices.
+While shopping for your new mattress, you might have come across the terms turnable and non-turnable mattresses.
 These mattress types offer different benefits, which in turn makes it easier for you to decide what the right type of mattress will be for you.

 Regular turning needs to be done to assist in material settlement issues and help mitigate general wear and tear.
 These mattresses are designed so that both sides of the mattress can be used and mostly, contain material fibers in their fillings such as wool, cotton, or white fiber (but this is not always the case).